yzabc007/SurfCon/README.md

 There are some inputs that need to be prepared before running.

+More importantly, you can apply our model to your own data.
 Our model and problem setting can be extended to any other text corpus with the privacy concerns as long as a co-occurrence graph is provided.

 ## 3. Run

-Testing:
+Testing our pretrained SurfCon model to discover synonyms:

 > ./test.sh